 Early January 2019: Request for Proposal Opens in Apricot (Agencies must have submitted a Letter of Intent* in order to apply for funding)

 *Mid-February 2019: Proposal Submission Deadline

 May 2019: Funding Decisions Announced

-**Heart of Missouri United Way will accept Letters of Intent from agencies who have been a Certified Partner Agency for at least 12 months, has been approved for certification renewal by our review team after UW annual review has been completed and whose program services align with United Way community impact targets in the impact area open for funding requests.
+**Heart of Missouri United Way will accept Letters of Intent from agencies who have been a Certified Partner Agency for at least 12 months, has been approved for certification renewal by our review team after UW’s review has been completed and provide program services that align with United Way’s community impact goals for the impact area open to request funding.

 SITE VISITS EXPLAINED

-As mentioned in the timeline above, site visits for health agencies will take place in February and March and are an integral part of the review process of a proposal/funding request.
+As mentioned in the timeline above, site visits, for agencies who have submitted a request for funding, will take place in March and are an integral part of the review process of a proposal/funding request.
 Advisory Council members who have reviewed the funding request will have the opportunity to meet one-on-one with agency personnel, ask questions and tour facilities.
 Of equal importance is the opportunity for agency personnel to meet the council members and ask questions about United Way’s proposal review process.
 The site visits add a valuable human services touch to the funding process.

 - 2-4 Advisory Council members